GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The problem is that coding isn’t fun if all you can do is call things out of a library, if you can’t write the library yourself.
+> ### What's very important from my point of view is that there is one web.
+Anyone that tries to chop it into two will find that their piece looks very boring.
 >
-> ~ *Donald Knuth*
+> ~ *Tim Berners-Lee*

 ---
 ## 🏎 Quick Facts